Harvard-IACS/2024-AM215/content/pages/tutorials.md

         git switch -c hw3

 You are now on a new branch called `hw3` as required.
-You will need to issue a pull request into `main` or `master` from this branch such that your homework will be graded.
+You will need to issue a pull request into `main` from this branch such that your homework will be graded.
 You can create the PR now (see below) or once you are done with solving `hw3`, it does not matter to `git`.
 (Pull requests are not something designed by `git` itself, but rather by platforms like GitHub or GitLab.)